The holidays don’t have to only be about spending. Try this savings challenge to help you get through the season without breaking the bank.

 Don’t let the holidays leave you with empty pockets.
 Aim to cut back and prioritize your holiday spending.

-Something to think about is how you will reroute your dollar for dollar match to savings.
+Think about how you will reroute your dollar-for-dollar match to savings.
 Do you want to review expenses on a weekly basis and make a transfer or do you want to establish an automatic transfer and adjust the balance at a later point?

 Find an option that works for you.
 The important thing is to get it done.